scheideman/CarND-MPC-Project/README.md

 #### Polynomial Fitting and MPC Preprocessing

 To start I followed the project walkthrough and the cars position is subtracted from the waypoints position, so that the reference origin for the car is a (0,0) in addtion the waypoint points are rotated by (0 - cars orientation) so that the cars reference orientation is 0 also.
-This simplifies things when calculating the inital state and will make doing the polynomial fit easier since the cars reference orientation is 0 we will mostly be fitting a horizontal line and not a vertical line.
+This simplifies things when calculating the inital state and made doing the polynomial fit easier since the cars reference orientation is always 0, therfore we will mostly be fitting a horizontal line and not a vertical line.

 With the intial positions and orientation set to zero the intial state is [0,0,0,v,cte,epsi]